activeceron/activeceron/README.md

 - 🔭 I’m currently working as an electronic expert
 - 🎁  Open source enthusiast.
-Development of electronic and computer applications, if you can imagine it, you can build it and program it.
+Development of electronic and computer applications.
+If you can imagine it, you can build it and program it.
 - 🏭 Automation of boring tasks and obtaining automatic results.
 - 💬 Ask me about Electronics, microcontrollers, computers, open source, networks, servers...
 - ⚡ Fun fact: Self-taught.
 - 🌱 I'm currently learning various programming languages.
 - 📫  How to reach me: activeceron@gmail.com